 Dee Kosh’s ostensible apology came after initially denying any wrongdoing.
 Two days ago, one kiddie-looking Instagrammer, who goes by the handle _epaul, posted a since-deleted exposé, claiming that the YouTube star had made indecent propositions to him, even “kept asking for sexual favours”.
 Despite being flatly rejected, the proponent would not give up, even resorting to “an alternate Instagram account” to convince the teenager to give in.
 A day after the incriminating post, _epaul was sent a cease and desist letter by the law firm of DC Law LLC, purportedly acting on behalf of Dee Kosh.
 That letter was shared on _epaul’s IG account and, hitherto, remains there although reports have emerged that the lawyer has “withdrawn” from representing Dee Kosh.

 That single post opened the proverbial can of worms, and more allegations with details followed.
 Shortly, Dee Kosh posted on IG Stories an announcement: “Im (sic) aware of the allegations against me(.)
 Will be taking the necessary steps to clear this all up.
 I’m denying all allegations made by the people who have said what they’ve said(.)”
-Denial, as is often the case in resent charges of inappropriate, sexually-loaded behaviours (such as those alleged against Harvey Weinstein and Kevin Spacey), is the first step to a dramatic downfall.
+Denial, as is often the case in recent charges of inappropriate, sexually-loaded behaviours (such as those alleged against Harvey Weinstein and Kevin Spacey), is the first step to a dramatic downfall.
 Swiftly, the radio station that hired the controversial YouTuber released a statement today: “POWER 98 does not tolerate any form of harassment.
 Dee Kosh is currently on leave.”

 Sans costume, Dee Kosh, the unlikely YouTube star.
 Photo: deekosh/Instagram

-Although known as Dee Kosh, his name on his I/C is Darryl Ian Koshy, He was born in the Philippines (thought to be in Cebu City) to an Indian father and a Chinese mother (both their nationalities then are unknown).
+Although known as Dee Kosh, his name on his I/C is Darryl Ian Koshy, He was born in the Philippines (thought to be in Cebu City) to an Indian father and a Chinese mother (both their nationalities then were unknown).
 Despite his “Chindian” ethnicity, Mr Koshy (as he shall be known from this part of the post on) stated on Facebook that he’s “Malay by (sic) heart”.
 He certainly looks like he’s from the peninsular to our north, allowing him to gleefully refer to his “Malay roots”, cleverly blurring any clarity of his racial mix, and allowing him to freely create racial stereotypes and to take pot shots at those he deems worthy.
 That he speaks Tagalog, although the provenance of his family name can be traced to Kerela, enhanced his “regional” appeal.

 Also a “content creator”, “CEO bitch” of his own persona, friend of Xia Xue, and, as claimed on Twitter, to be “in a loving long term (sic) relationship with Fried Chicken (proper noun?
 Could this be a person?)”, Mr Koshy found fame and following as a YouTuber (where he began posting in 2011) and is followed for his brashness, no-filter talk, senseless humour, kurang ajar antics, sexual references, and a propensity to laugh out loud, including at his own perceived cleverness.
 He is part of a “top” YouTube clique that includes Tan Jianhao and the “content hub” Night Owl Cinematics.
 His fame climbed when his negative comments on the K-pop boy band BTS generated furious fan-backlash.
 There was even a petition on change.org to “restrict Dee Kosh and his associations from being allowed to engage with BTS in Singapore”.
 Mr Koshy eventually called the fiasco a “social experiment”.
 Netizens are now wondering if his interfacing with minors are, similarly, for experimental purposes.